rohansuri1996/Containernet-ndn-dpdk/docs/hardware.md

 Default configuration of NDN-DPDK requires at least 6 CPU cores (total) and 8 GB hugepages memory (per NUMA socket).
 With a custom configuration, NDN-DPDK might work on 2 CPU cores and 2 GB memory, albeit at reduced performance; see [performance tuning](tuning.md) "lcore allocation" and "memory usage insights" for some hints on how to do so.

-Additionally, you should have at least 1 GB memory on NUMA socket 0 and on each NUMA socket where you have PCI device(s) that you want to use.
+Generally, you should allow at least 1 GB memory on NUMA socket 0 and on each NUMA socket where you have Ethernet adapters that you want to use with PCI driver.
 DPDK device drivers are not well-tested when they cannot allocate memory on NUMA socket 0 or the NUMA socket of the PCI device.
 In that case, you would see "Cannot allocate memory" error in NDN-DPDK service logs.